Jummit/otome-os/README.md

 - [ ] port this whole thing to rust | use https://github.com/osch/lua-nocurses
 - [ ] autocompletion wow (need a custom text input for that)
 - [ ] cache commands
-- [ ] write something usefull with this
 - [ ] fancy frontend with autocompletion
 - [ ] make it a game?
 Or maybe an actual shell?
 - [ ] UTF8 support